About River Vista Farms

 Crops We Grow

 My grandfather, Max Yerxa, also devoted his life to farming at a less favorable time in history.
-Max lost all of his farming earnings and investments during the Great Depression, and was lucky enough to get a job at the bank that foreclosed on his farmland.
-He worked at the bank for many years to earn the money he needed to return to a career in farming but he was only able to purchase a very small farm before he passed away.
+Max lost all of his farming earnings and investments during the Great Depression and was lucky enough to get a job at the bank that foreclosed on his farmland.
+He worked at the bank for many years to earn the money he needed to return to a career in farming, but he was only able to purchase a very small farm before he passed away.

 My father, Charles T. Yerxa served in the Navy during WWII and hoped, if he survived the war, to do something besides farm after seeing the tremendous hardships that his family had to overcome.
 As luck would have it, after WWII the United States was extremely motivated to help young farmers and determined to increase food production because demand for farm products was skyrocketing.
-With much encouragement, my father started farming with his meager earnings from the Navy.
+With much encouragement, my father started farming with some poker winnings and his earnings from the Navy.
 He purchased a used John Deere tractor and leased some land to plant his first crop.
-At first he did everything.
+At first, he did everything.
 He worked long hours, took financial risks and was able to increase his farming operation to about 2,000 acres.

 I started out working for my father while I was in school.
 After graduating from Cal Poly, San Luis Obispo in 1972 with a degree in Agricultural Business, my Dad asked me if I would like to start farming with him and I accepted.
 I worked for him for 15 years before I was able to buy him out.
 Over time, we have worked hard, found talented employees to help us, and together, we have nearly doubled the size of our operation to 3,500 acres.